bigredwill/simons.dev-nuxt/content/about.md

 Currently I live in [San Francisco](places/San%20Francisco.md), my hometown.
 Previously I lived in Seattle for 6 years.
 Between then and now I lived in [Bombay Beach, CA](places/Bombay%20Beach.md) for two winters.
 I [travelled](areas/Adventure.md) a bit between those two winters.

 For work, I'm currently a freelance software developer.
 I have enjoyed a good work/life balance with this, making just enough to live my life.
-I'm currently looking for a full-time position and hoping to find a good team to join.
+That said, I'm currently looking for a full-time position in San Francisco, and hoping to find a good team to join.

 [Skateboarding](Skateboarding) is a big part of my life.
 It has lead me on many great adventures, kept me healthy, and provided an outlet when everything else fails (or seems to).
 The diy ethos and vibrant community bring me so much joy.